 Daley Ranch is located in the northeastern portion of the City of Escondido, north of Dixon Lake and west of Valley Center Road.
 Access is provided via La Honda Drive to the south, Valley Center Road to the east, and Cougar Pass Road to the west.
 See below for directions.

-Hikes are open to the public and free of charge.
 All hikes begin at the Daley Ranch entrance on La Honda Drive unless otherwise noted.
 Bring water, sun hat, sunscreen, and proper hiking boots or treaded footwear.
 All trails include steep and/or slippery sections.
 Please do not leave valuables in your car.
 Steady rain cancels a hike.
-Please note that drinking water is not available on Daley Ranch so be sure to carry a sufficient supply.
+The hike schedule is also available at www.escondido.org and www.visitescondido.com.
+Please note that drinking water is not available in many areas of Daley Ranch so be sure to carry a sufficient supply.
 Please wear layered clothing as it may be cool in the mornings and warmer as the hike continues.
-Reservations are not required.
-Leashed dogs are allowed.
+Reservations are not required, unless otherwise stated.
+Dogs leashed to adults are allowed.

 MEET AT THE LAKE WOHLFORD/OAKVALE TRAILHEAD AT 8:00 a.m.